vinitshahdeo/LRUCache/README.md

 # LRUCache

-A basic implementation of LRU cache in JavaScript.
+A basic implementation of LRU cache in JavaScript using Map and a doubly linked list.

 - `get(key)`: Get the value of key from cache in `O(1)` time.
 - `set(key, value)`: Set the key-value to the cache in `O(1)` time.